medibloc/panacea-core/.gitbook/5-oracles/1-operate-oracle-nodes/7-oracle-upgrade.md

 # Oracle Upgrade

-This document is about the whole process of oracle upgrade.
+This document is about the entire process of oracle upgrade.

 ## Oracle Upgrade Process

-All oracles registered in Panacea are forced to run oracle with the same unique ID stored in the oracle module.
+All oracles registered in Panacea are forced to run the oracle with the same unique ID stored in the oracle module.
-Since the new version (to be upgraded) of oracle will have a unique ID different from the existing one, the new unique ID should be registered in Panacea.
+Since the new version (to be upgraded) of oracle will have a unique ID different from the existing one, a new unique ID should be registered in Panacea.
-This process is determined by on-chain governance, thus upgrade can be proposed by an `oracle-upgrade` proposal.
+This process is determined by on-chain governance; thus, an upgrade can be proposed by an `oracle-upgrade` proposal.

 ### Submit Proposal for Oracle Upgrade